-In his 30 years as the head coach of the Senators basketball team, the TJCCAA Hall-of-Fame member Bill Carlyle has averaged over 20 wins per season and led the team to the national tournament numerous times.
-In his 30 years at Walters State, Coach Carlyle has guided his team to 13 Eastern Division championships and seven state championships.
+In his 31 years as the head coach of the Senators basketball team, the TJCCAA Hall-of-Fame member Bill Carlyle has averaged over 20 wins per season and led the team to the national tournament numerous times.
+Coach Carlyle has guided his team to 13 Eastern Division championships and seven state championships.
 His 1996 team was Region VII runners-up and his 2002 team won both the TJCCAA State Championship and the NJCAA Region VII Championship.
 After a very successful National Tournament appearance, the Senators finished 8th in the national rankings.
-His 2003-04 and 2004-05 teams won the TJCCAA Eastern Division, State Championship and the NJCAA Region VII Championship and the NJCAA Region VII Championship.
+His 2003-04 and 2004-05 teams won the TJCCAA Eastern Division, State Championship and the NJCAA Region VII Championship.
 The team was ranked in the top 20 in the nation at the end of the season.
 Coach Carlyle has been honored as Coach of the Year 14 times and more than 100 of his players have signed with four-year colleges and universities since 1977.

 Another Hall of Fame coach guides the Lady Senators basketball team.
-Dave Kragel, who enters this 30th year at Walters State, has led the Lady Senators to four national tournament appearances, seven state championships and 12 TJCCAA Eastern Division titles.
+Dave Kragel, who enters this 31st year at Walters State, has led the Lady Senators to four national tournament appearances, seven state championships and 13 TJCCAA Eastern Division titles.
 The Lady Senators finished eighth in the nation in both 1992 and 2005.
-The Lady Senators have been nationally ranked in 18 of the past 29 seasons and Coach Kragel is fourth in winning percentage among all active junior college coaches.
+The Lady Senators have been nationally ranked in 19 of the past 30 seasons and Coach Kragel is fourth in winning percentage among all active junior college coaches.
 He was inducted into the TJCAA Hall of Fame in 2004 and has seen over 80% of his players graduate and go on to finish their education at a four year school.